validatedpatterns-sandbox/hypershift/README.md

 ```

 If you've followed a link to this repository, but are not really sure what it contains
-or how to use it, head over to [Multicloud GitOps](http://validatedpatterns.io/multicloud-gitops/)
+or how to use it, head over to [HyperShift ValidatedPatterns](http://validatedpatterns.io/hypershift)
 for additional context and installation instructions